-Adding hotels that are close to the venue of the game would be a huge help to planning any road trip.
-Also if there were some logic to setting up a trip, such as the shortest distance from the city/team you are seeing to the next city/team.
-This would allow you to create a reasonable and cost effective trip.
+Adding hotels that are close to the venue of the game would be a huge help in planning any road trip.
+Also if there were some logic to set up a trip, such as the shortest distance from the city/team you are seeing to the next city/team.
+This would allow you to create a reasonable and cost-effective trip.

-This a wonderful website that made me think of a article from way back that has been on my mind for many years.
+This a wonderful website that made me think of an article from way back that has been on my mind for many years.
 And I cherish the memories.